 Directions

-In a very large stock pan or dutch oven (we use this because we cook it covered and the broth is twice as strong), place all of the ingredients from above (except salt and pepper, save that for the very end) and cover with water.
-Cover with lid and cook on medium heat for one hour.
+In a very large stock pan or Dutch oven (we use this because we cook it covered and the broth is twice as strong), place all of the ingredients from above (except salt and pepper, save that for the very end) and cover with water.
+Cover with a lid and cook on medium heat for one hour.

 After an hour, you want to strain all of the ingredients into another large pot or stainless steel bowl.
 Do not use a colander – use a fine strainer.
 If your strainer is too small, manually pull out the chicken and all of the vegetables and set them aside in a bowl.

 Lift up the strainer with all of the vegetables and chicken and set aside.
 The chicken can be placed on a rack and into the oven for roasting at this point.
 (I cover it with some olive oil and caraway seeds.)
-It is tender and juicy inside and should almost be cooked so you do not have to bake it too long, just enough to crisp up the skin.
+It is tender and juicy inside and should almost be cooked, so you do not have to bake it too long, just enough to crisp up the skin.

-Return the other half into the pan.
+Return the other half to the pan.

-Now you have the whole chicken set aside or in the oven, your stock prepared and cooling and it’s time to focus on the soup.
+Now you have the whole chicken set aside or in the oven, your stock prepared and cooling, and it’s time to focus on the soup.

 Take the remaining 2 chicken breasts and the vegetables and rinse them under cool water.
 Cut or shred the chicken breasts for meat in the soup and return them to the soup pot.
-Then slice the celery, carrots and parsnips and add to the soup.
+Then slice the celery, carrots, and parsnips and add to the soup.
 At this time, you want to discard the Bay leaves.

-As far as the onions and garlic, I usually chop these up and put them in a ziploc in the freezer.
+As far as the onions and garlic, I usually chop these up and put them in a ziplock in the freezer.
 I add them to fried potatoes or other dishes when I am in a hurry.

-I always add a cup or two of water and a few shakes of soy sauce into the soup though my mom and grandmother used something called Maggi.
-Soy sauce works just fine and you cannot taste it.
-I also take some soup noodles (the egg ones brought in the Kosher aisle of your grocery taste most authentic) and I boil them in a separate pan until they are done.
+I always add a cup or two of water and a few shakes of soy sauce into the soup, though my mom and grandmother used something called Maggi.
+Soy sauce works just fine, and you cannot taste it.
+I also take some soup noodles (the egg ones brought in the Kosher aisle of your grocery taste most authentic) and boil them in a separate pan until they are done.
 Then I rinse them in and add them to the soup right before serving.

-This keeps the soup very clear which Czech chicken soup should be.
+This keeps the soup very clear, which Czech chicken soup should be.
 When it’s time to serve, add the noodles and some fresh chopped parsley.

-The chicken in the oven can be served with some fresh mashed potatoes and corn and the stock can be used in another recipe in the next couple of days.
+The chicken in the oven can be served with some fresh mashed potatoes and corn, and the stock can be used in another recipe in the next couple of days.

 Remember that the broth you have created has been super concentrated from the ingredients and all of that garlic,, but the best part is surely the taste.